avoneshen/Bridge-Calendar-App/README.md

 * **Andrew Voneshen** - *Initial Work* - [Andrew Voneshen](https://github.com/avoneshen)

 ## License
-This project is licensed under the MIT Licence - seet the LICENCE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

 ## Acknowledgements